A Nationally Accredited Health Department Since 2017

 Holiday Observance

-The Winnebago County Health Department is observing the Memorial Day holiday on Monday, May 27, 2024.
+The Winnebago County Health Department is observing the Independence Day holiday on Thursday, July 4, 2024.
 To contact the Winnebago County Health Department about a